AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Geometry-Count.md

 If your app has many small geometries, merge them into a single, large geometry if possible.

 In some instances, geometry re-use can lead to further optimizations thanks to render batching, where objects with the same geometry are rendered in a single draw call.

+If your app requires many different geometries, avoid load-time hitches by adding geometries to the scene across multiple frames or by adding the geometry only when it is needed.